 - always show your circuits to your teacher before switching them on

-- switch electricity off before changing your circuit.
+- switch the current off before changing your circuit.

 Electricity can be controlled by using a switch.
 When the switch is open, there is a gap in the circuit, so electric current cannot flow.
 When we close the switch there is a complete circuit for the current to flow around.
 The diagram shows a complete circuit with an open and then a closed switch.
 In science, we call the battery a cell, but actually a battery consists of many cells in a row.

-All wires are metal, because metals conduct electricity, but they are covered in plastic to insulate electricity and avoid accidents.
-Have a look at the wires this plug contains.
+All wires are metal, because metals conduct electricity, but they are covered in plastic to insulate us from the electricity and so avoid accidents.
+Have a look at the wires this plug contains: